 I never met Kobe Bryant, but his death still rocked me and weighs heavily on my heart.

 When I learned about the accident, I cried for the nine people who lost their lives in the crash.
 I wondered if they knew what was happening and if they were scared.
-I wondered if the parents tried to shield their children.
-I wondered if they died instantly or succumbed to their injuries before help could arrive.
+Did the parents tried to shield their children?
+Did they died instantly or succumbed to their injuries before help could arrive.
 I hoped their passing was fast and as painless as possible.

 I cried for the teenage girls who were on board the helicopter.
 Death is always sad, but when a child passes away, it is amplified.
 These girls had barely begun to experience their lives and they were tragically cut short.
 They would never go to prom, learn to drive, go to college or get married and have a family.

 I cried at the unfairness of this situation and because I can’t understand why things like this happen.
-I cried because families are suffering.
+Thinking of the families suffering set me off again.

 But mostly, I cried for Kobe’s widow, Vanessa.
 She not only lost her husband, but her daughter too.
 That is a grief I cannot imagine and my heart aches for her.